 This reference architecture document provides guidance for CloudSoda deployments.
-Included is the reference architecture for CloudSoda controllers and guidance on the specs for agents.
+Included is the reference architecture for a CloudSoda controller and CloudSoda agents.
 For specific use cases please work with the CloudSoda team on specifics for your solution.

 - 100 million files or scanning hourly should consider more storage on their controller node, please contact the CloudSoda team for details.

 The tables below outline the recommended architecture for servers and VMs,

 and include cloud templates that can be used.
 These values should only serve as a guideline.
 The proper specification should be adjusted based on the dataset, storage type, and network speed involved in the data transfer.

 - An agent can run on almost any architecture to enable data movement including laptops, servers, VMs, and other platforms.

 - The performance of the data movement is dependent on the number of cores and memory available to the agent.
 The more cores & memory you have available the faster the agent will perform.

 - We recommend a three-to-one memory-to-core ratio for cloud transfers.